 1. Define Your Overall Goals

 Your content marketing strategy should be built with purpose.
-Setting goals in the early stages can help you bring your business to life.
+Setting goals and key performance indicators (KPIs) in the early stages can help you bring your business to life.
 We recommend following the SMART process when coming up with your goals:

-Using these criteria as the blueprint to your content marketing strategy can make it easier to envision the bigger picture during the beginning stages of the process.
+Using these criteria as the blueprint for your content marketing strategy can make it easier to envision the bigger picture during the beginning stages of the process.

 2. Understand Your Audience and Create Buyer Personas